Johnson Stage Stop, CO 2019

 Scope of Work

-Volunteers will work alongside expert field staff to learn the following skills to preserve the Johnson Stage Stop so it can continue to serve as a site of historical interpretation.
-Much of the buildings are in a relatively advanced stage of deterioration, so this project will be a great one for those wanting to practice and develop their skills with log work!
+Volunteers worked alongside expert field staff to learn the following skills to preserve the Johnson Stage Stop so it can continue to serve as a site of historical interpretation.
+Much of the buildings are in a relatively advanced stage of deterioration, so this project was a great one for those wanting to practice and develop their skills with log work!

 - Regrade soil to provide drainage around building: 10%